enil/gitlab-api-plugin/README.md

 ### Proxy

-A proxy can be configured either using the `GitLabClient` constructor or using [Java system properties][javaproxy].
+A proxy can be configured either using the `GitLabApiClient` constructor or using [Java system properties][javaproxy].

-The alternate constructor `GitLabClient(host, privateToken, proxyHost, proxyPort)` works as expected:
+The alternate constructor `GitLabApiClient(host, privateToken, proxyHost, proxyPort)` works as expected:

-    GitLabClient client = new GitLabClient("http://demo.gitlab.com", "Wvjy2Krpb7y8xi93owUz", "proxyhost", 8080);
+    GitLabApiClient client = new GitLabApiClient("http://demo.gitlab.com", "Wvjy2Krpb7y8xi93owUz", "proxyhost", 8080);

 Or using the static `openSession(host, login, password, proxyHost, proxyPort)` method:

-    GitLabClient client = new GitLabClient("http://demo.gitlab.com", "jsmith", "123456", "proxyhost", 8080);
+    GitLabApiClient client = new GitLabApiClient("http://demo.gitlab.com", "jsmith", "123456", "proxyhost", 8080);

 The proxy server can also be set using `System.setProperty(key, value)`: